 Afternoon: Immerse yourself in Christmas traditions

 Next, jump on the Tube and spend the afternoon museum-hopping across London.
 Stop off at Old Street to learn about English Christmas traditions at the Geffrye Museum or enjoy a series of seasonal activities at The Charles Dickens Museum, found within easy reach of Russell Square.

 If you’re a fan of Harry Potter, book ahead before taking a trip to Hogwarts in the Snow for a behind-the-scenes look at how the movies were made and see the famous film sets transformed for the Christmas season.

 Evening: Be wowed by Christmas lights

 Add some sparkle to your evening: marvel at the twinkling Christmas lights in London’s West End.
-You’ll find some of the most dazzling decorations and seasonal art installations around Oxford Street, Carnaby Street and Regent Street.
+You’ll find some of the most dazzling decorations and seasonal art installations around Oxford Street, Carnaby and Regent Street.

 Trafalgar Square is also well worth a visit to take snaps of the world-famous Christmas tree and sing along to traditional carols under the stars.
-Then wander over to the gorgeous Covent Garden to admire the festive scenery, before finishing your evening with a well-earned drink in the Opera Quarter, overlooking the shimmering piazza.
+Then wander over to the gorgeous Covent Garden to admire the festive scenery, before finishing your evening with a well-earned drink in the The Opera Quarter, overlooking the shimmering piazza.

 Sunday in London

 Morning: Enjoy some festive sightseeing

 After breakfast, head to the magnificent court of Somerset House, and be amazed by the wonderful Christmas tree and ice rink.
 Then, enjoy a spot of seasonal sightseeing with a hop on hop off bus tour to see more of the capital’s jolly decorations and famous landmarks.
-Alternatively, embark on a more unusual tour to see a different side to London or take in the city’s sights during a river cruise with Father Christmas.
+Alternatively, embark on a more unusual tour to see a different side to London.

 Afternoon: Visit the Christmas markets